Once upon a time…

 This is what happened next.

 While the people of Eire and Nemed’s direct physical heirs left for the north, a group that combined Fodla’s people with Eire’s descendants come back to reclaim their land.
-Fodla’s people use spears this time and manage to cement their control, the Fomor not even showing their faces, still recovering from Nemed’s failed revolution.
+Fodla’s people use spears this time.
+They manage to cement their control, the Fomor not even showing their faces, still recovering from Nemed’s failed revolution.
 They begin to divide the land into five parts and settle.

 Then the people from the north return.

 They are altered beyond recognition from their time, returning with impossibly powerful weapons and godly demeanor.
-They call themselves the Tuatha de Danaan, which has been translated in some places as “People of the Goddess of the Crafts.”
+They call themselves the Tuatha de Danaan.
+This has been translated in some places as “People of the Goddess of the Crafts.”

 It is never mentioned who the Goddess is.